authelia/authelia/docs/getting-started.md

 Make sure you don't have anything listening on port 8080 and 8085.

 The port 8080 will be our frontend load balancer serving both **Authelia**'s portal and the applications we want to protect.

-The port 8085 is serving a webmail used to receive fake emails sent by **Authelia** to validate your identity when registering U2F or TOTP secrets or when resetting your password.
+The port 8085 is serving a webmail used to receive emails sent by **Authelia** to validate your identity when registering U2F or TOTP secrets or when resetting your password.

 ### Subdomain aliases

 In order to simulate the behavior of a DNS resolving some test subdomains of **example.com** to your machine, we need to add the following lines to your **/etc/hosts**.
 It will alias the subdomains so that nginx can redirect requests to the correct virtual host.

     127.0.0.1       home.example.com